It’s the most wonderful time of the year… health care open enrollment is upon us!

 For couples, though, making decisions about health insurance is much more complicated.
 Should your family have one health insurance policy for both of you, or separate policies?
 Before you drop your health insurance plan and add yourself to your spouse’s, let’s discuss a list of things to consider to determine the right steps for your family.

-[This article is one of a fourteen part ongoing series about the way managing your money changes when you get married that will be released from November 2017 to February 2018.
-But, there’s no need to wait!
-Click here to download your free Newlywed Money Checklist, that will walk you through each of the steps to take with your finances when you get married.
-Click the link to get it today!]
+[Click here to download your free Newlywed Money Checklist, that will walk you through each of the steps to take with your finances when you get married.]

 Your Goal: Get the Best Benefits for the Lowest Cost